 A low-fat, plant-based diet is especially effective at reversing this problem.
 In a study led by Barnard, the approach reduced blood sugar three times more than the American Diabetes Association’s low-carb diet.
 “If you came up with a pill that powerful, it’d be a blockbuster.
 Our patients did it with kale, spaghetti, and beans.”

 There’s also evidence that a plant-based diet can prevent and even reverse heart disease and Alzheimer’s.
 “The sooner you start,” says Barnard, “the better off you’ll be.”

 How to Beat Hunger on a Plant-Based, Low Fat Diet

 The Engine 2 approach is simple: Build meals around generous portions of unprocessed and minimally processed plant foods.
-That means everything from whole-grain cereal and pancakes to pizza and burritos.
-(The only limits: Skip oil and go easy on maple syrup, nuts, and avocado.)
+The only limits: Skip oil and go easy on maple syrup, nuts, and avocado.